Jimmy Floyd Hasselbaink: Atlético Madrid

 On 4 August 1999, Hasselbaink signed a four-year contract with Atlético Madrid for a fee of 3 billion Spanish pesetas (€18 million).
 His buyout clause was set at 5 billion pesetas (€30 million) and his weekly wage as 10 million pesetas (€60,000).
 The "Red-and-Whites" lost the first three La Liga games of the 1999–2000 season, but after Hasselbaink scored his first goal for the club to secure a point at Real Zaragoza he continued to score important goals for the club.
 On 30 October, he scored twice in the Madrid Derby as Atlético beat Real Madrid at the Santiago Bernabéu Stadium for the first time in nine years.
 He also scored against Barcelona at Camp Nou, in a 2–1 league defeat.

 Manager Claudio Ranieri aimed to qualify for the Champions League but resigned in February following poor results.
-The club's league form did not improve following Ranieri's departure, and his successor Radomir Antić failed to prevent the club from being relegated to the Segunda División; Hasselbaink missed a penalty in a 2–2 loss away to Real Oviedo that secured relegation with two games remaining.
+The club's league form did not improve following Ranieri's departure, and his successor Radomir Antić failed to prevent the club from being relegated to the Segunda División; Hasselbaink missed a penalty in a 2–2 draw away to Real Oviedo that secured relegation with two games remaining.
 With 24 goals, Hasselbaink shared the league's Silver Boot award with Catanha (Málaga CF), scoring only three goals fewer than top-scorer Salva Ballesta (Racing de Santander).
 Atlético reached the final of the Copa del Rey at the Mestalla Stadium but lost 2–1 to Espanyol; Hasselbaink scored a late consolation goal.